hgibling/PRDM9-Variants/collect-known-alleles-publications.md

 When possible, sequences were copy/pasted from publications and saved as `firstauthor-year-type.txt` in the `copy-paste-files` directory.
 After tidying up, content was saved as `firstauthor-year-type.tsv` in the `intermediate-files` directory.

+Genbank accession downloads are described in [additional documentation](/collect-known-alleles-genbank.md).

 Analysis steps:
 1. [Get allele and znf sequence data from publications](#1-get-allele-and-znf-sequence-data-from-publications)
 2. [Check if allele content and znf sequences are unique](#2-check-if-allele-content-and-znf-sequences-are-unique)